mementum/backtrader/docs2/plotting/plotting.rst

     display the name of the 2 lines and its markers: ``Buy`` and ``Sell`` to make it clear for the end user what is what.

+  - ``plotlinevalues``: controls whether the legend for the lines in indicators and observers has the last plotted value.
+Can be controlled on a per-line basis with ``_plotvalue`` for each line

   - ``plotymargin``: margin to add to the top and bottom of individual subcharts on the graph